kiran-8287/kiran-8287/README.md

 ###
 - I am a sophomore at IIT Palakkad, driven by curiosity for technology and innovation.
-- Interested in Web Development, Competitive Programming, and DevTools.
-- Diving into competitive programming, web apps, and problem-solving.
+- Diving into competitive programming, full-stack development, and problem-solving.

 ---
 <div align="center">